 The trespasser must possess the land exclusively.
 This means that the trespasser cannot share possession with strangers, the owner, or other tenants.

-The squatter must reside on the property for 10 continuous years before they can make an adverse possession time.
+The squatter must reside on the property for the mandatory 10 continuous years (unless they have color of title for 3 years or pay property taxes for 5 years) before they can make an adverse possession time.
 This time must be uninterrupted.
 They cannot give up the property, return to it later, and claim the time they were gone as part of the ‘continuous’ possession time period.

 Color of Title